-This Saturday Sinterklass and his Zwarte Pieten helpers arrived in Holland to prepare for December 5th when they give out presents to all the good boys and girls and drag the bad ones back to Spain in a sack while beating them with twigs.
+This Saturday Sinterklass and his Zwarte Pieten helpers arrived in Holland.
+The arrival is known as the Sinterklaas Intocht.
+Once they arrive they start the two week preparation for December 5th when they give out presents to all the good boys and girls.

 Since I was in town when Sinterklass arrived I had the opportunity to take a few photos.
 I found the perfect snapshot taking location.
 Since they were going to be arriving by boat I was standing on the rivers edge at the entrance to town where it was less busy.
 The boat would have to pass right by me in order to reach its destination and the thousands of hyper children that awaited it.